App version: 0.1.0

 Benefits of Variable-Rate Car Loans

-These loans have some pros to consider.
+These loans have some pros to consider, including:

 • Potentially lower rates: If the interest rates are lower when you take out a variable-rate loan, they might stay that way for a while.
 Repay your loan within that period, and you may never have to pay higher rates.
 And if interest rates fall, once your variable-rate loan readjusts, you may get a lower interest rate.